aslan1301/PROJECT-2/README.md

 * Created a new dataframe and sorted the data by artists, name, danceability, energy, popularity, year.
 ![Images/Spotify.PNG](Images/Spotify.PNG)

-* Many rows had duplicates for various columns; we figured this was because there were different tracks of the same song released on different dates...

 <ins> Song lyrics from 6 musical genres (csv) </ins>
 * We had to do some manipulations to create queries that will allow for some "keywords" to show in a list of stopwords created..
 * need help :)